Many retired Canadians are staying at home this year, but some have figured out how to make the trip work for them

-Joanne Osatiuk and her husband, Michael, of Madge Lake, Sask., have travelled to Chandler, Arizona, for 10 years, but have pushed the pause button until at least January when they hope the border restrictions may be loosened.
+Joanne Osatiuk and her husband, Michael of Madge Lake, Sask., have travelled to Chandler, Arizona, for 10 years, but have pushed the pause button until at least January when the border restrictions may be loosened.

 “We’re not going until January, if we can still go,” she said.

 Without a car, it is almost impossible to get around the communities in the Phoenix area.
 Their travel plans depend on the border reopening.

 Contracting COVID-19 is not a concern for Osatiuk, who said they normally spend their time golfing and not hanging out in bars and restaurants.

 “Maybe I should be concerned about getting COVID because I’m 62, but I feel 25.”